 I'd pick the airline that's most convenient to you.

 Have a great trip.
-Phil. over 7 years ago
+Phil. almost 8 years ago

 wouldn't you know it, I open my big mouth and some nut-job makes a fool of me.

 South Korean police are looking for a man who placed 2 devices inside lockers at Seoul's main railway and bus station.
 No-one was injured, the devices were meant to explode, but we're not talking about anything large enough to damage a building.